Horizontal transfer of mitochondria: In vivo transfer

 One of the first evidences of in vivo horizontal mitochondrial gene transfer was found in a transmissible canine venereal tumor (CTVT), highly adapted cancer transmitted during mating of feral dogs.
 Phylogenetic analyses of mitochondrial sequences revealed that CTVT cells periodically acquire mitochondria from its host and ensure overcoming high mutation rate that would promote the accumulation of deleterious mutations in their own mitochondria and long-term survival.
 Transfer of intact mitochondria can contribute to tissue repair in vivo.
 Bone marrow-derived stem cells (BMSCs) injected into mice with acute lung injury transfer their mitochondria to lung alveoli cells and protect them against injury.
 Overexpression of Miro1, a protein connecting mitochondria to cytoskeletal motor proteins, leads to enhanced transfer of mitochondria from MSCs into stressed epithelial cells via TNTs in mice.
 In vivo horizontal transfer of mitochondria can occur in cancer cells which upon mitochondrial damage acquire mtDNA from surrounding donor healthy cells.
 This process restores transcription and translation of mtDNA-encoded genes as well as respiration.

+Injured neurons cannot be quickly replaced after ischemia without transfer of mitochondria from other cells.
+Transfer of functional mitochondria from astrocytes to ischemically-damaged neurons has been shown to promote recovery in the brain.
+Stem cells are also a source of mitochondria for ischemic brain cells.

+Cancer

+Mitochondrial transfer occurs between tumor cells and other cells of the cancer microenvironment.
+Highly glycolytic cancer-associated fibroblasts donate their disposable mitochondria to adjacent prostate cancer cells enhancing the respiratory capacity of the cancer cells.
+Mitochondrial transfer in cancer cells contributes to chemotherapy resistance.